Steve Harvey Pays Emotional Tribute To Wife Marjorie At TheGrio Awards: ‘I Appreciate You Riding With Me’

 Steve Harvey doesn’t play about his wife, Marjorie Harvey!

-Over the weekend, the 66 year old television host got emotional during his acceptance speech at theGrio Awards.
-The comedian was presented with The Television Icon Award at the annual awards ceremony on Saturday, November 25, and when he took the stage to accept the honor, he dedicated his speech to Majorie Harvey, his wife of 16 years.
+Over the weekend, the 66-year-old television host got emotional during his acceptance speech at theGrio Awards.
+The comedian was presented with the Television Icon Award at the annual awards ceremony Saturday, Nov.
+25. When he took the stage to accept the honor, he dedicated his speech to Majorie Harvey, his wife of 16 years.

 “That woman right there been down with me like four flat tires,” the Family Feud host said while pointing at Marjorie.
-He then went on to say that his wife has been “faithful” and “loyal to me,” before adding, “85% of what y’all up here [are] talking to me about happened after I married that girl right there.”
+He then went on to say that his wife has been “faithful” and “loyal”, before adding, “85% of what y’all up here [are] talking to me about happened after I married that girl right there.”

 Check out a clip of the award show as shared by theGrio on X (formerly Twitter).